Diyala River: Scarlet Ware

 A type of pottery known as 'Scarlet Ware', a brightly coloured pottery with pictorial representations, was typical of sites along the Diyala River.
 It developed around 2800 BC, and is related to the Jemdet Nasr ware in central Mesopotamia of the same period.
 The red colour was achieved predominantly by using haematite paint.

 Scarlet Ware is typical of Early Dynastic I and II periods.
 Along the Diyala is located one of the most important trade routes linking south Mesopotamia with the Iranian plateau.
 Thus, Scarlet ware was also popular in Pusht-i Kuh, Luristan, and it was traded to Susa during Susa II period.

-Middle Bronze
+Middle Bronze Age

 During the Larsa period, Eshnunna especially became prominent.
 The Diyala river also bore the name "Shu-durul" at the time.

 Iron Age

 In 693 BC, the Battle of Diyala River took place between the forces of the Assyrians and the Elamites of southern Iran.

 The river is mentioned in Herodotus's Histories under the name Gyndes, where it is stated that the king Cyrus the Great dispersed it by digging 360 channels as punishment after a sacred white horse perished there.
 The river returned to its former proportions after the channels disappeared under the sand..
 Reference to this story is a crucial archetypal image used by George Eliot in Middlemarch to describe the spirit of the book's central character, Dorothea Brooke.